mchav/dataframe/README.md

 ## Why use Haskell?

 * Having types around eliminates many kinds of bugs before you even run the code.
-* It's easy to write pipelines.
+* A highly composable programming model that makes it easy to write pipelines.
 * The Haskell compiler does a lot of optimization that makes code very fast.
 * The syntax is more approachable than other compiled languages' dataframes.